canonical/craft-cli/docs/explanations.rst

 About the appropriate mode to initiate ``emit``
 ===============================================

-The first mandatory parameter of the ``emit`` object is ``mode``, which controls the initial verboseness level of the system.
+The first mandatory parameter of the ``emit`` object is ``mode``, which controls the initial verbosity level of the system.

-As the user can change the level later using global arguments when executing the application (this is the application default level), it's recommended to use ``EmitterMode.BRIEF``, unless the application needs to honor any external configuration or indication (e.g. a ``DEBUG`` environment variable).
+As the user can change the level later using global arguments when executing the application (this is the application default level), it's recommended to use ``EmitterMode.BRIEF``, unless the application needs to honour any external configuration or indication (e.g. a ``DEBUG`` environment variable).

 The values for ``mode`` are the following attributes of the ``EmitterMode`` enumerator: